 Also of interest is that Tucker has more people living here who work in computers and math than 95% of the places in the US.

 In Tucker, however, the average commute to work is quite long.
 On average, people spend 33.92 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Although the majority of commuting trips in the town are by private automobile, Tucker is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Tucker area by reducing both traffic and air pollution.

-The per capita income in Tucker in 2010 was $31,766, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $127,064 for a family of four.
+The per capita income in Tucker in 2010 was $36,552, which is wealthy relative to Georgia and the nation.
+This equates to an annual income of $146,208 for a family of four.
 However, Tucker contains both very wealthy and poor people as well.

 Tucker is an extremely ethnically-diverse town.
 The people who call Tucker home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tucker residents report their race to be White, followed by Black or African-American.
-Tucker also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.16% of the town’s residents.
-Important ancestries of people in Tucker include German, Irish, Scots-Irish, and Ethiopian.
+Important ancestries of people in Tucker include English, German, Irish, Scottish, and Ethiopian.